Explosion welding: Development

 The response of inhomogeneous plates undergoing explosive welding was analytically modeled in 2011.

 Advantages and disadvantages

 Explosion welding can produce a bond between two metals that cannot necessarily be welded by conventional means.
 The process does not melt either metal, instead plasticizing the surfaces of both metals, causing them to come into intimate contact sufficient to create a weld.
 This is a similar principle to other non-fusion welding techniques, such as friction welding.
 Large areas can be bonded extremely quickly and the weld itself is very clean, due to the fact that the surface material of both metals is violently expelled during the reaction.

-Explosion welding can join a wide array of compatible and non-compatible metals, with more than 260 metal combinations possible.
+Explosion welding can join a wide array of compatible and incompatible metals, with more than 260 metal combinations possible.
+With traditional welding, its components are usually metals that have similar properties.
+However, with explosion welding, the high initial acceleration of the two components at each other can bypass the properties of metal and join two different metals together.
+As a result, the new metal has combined properties of the original two metals that can lead to more conductivity, strength, and durability.
+For example, explosion welding is most commonly used to join materials like stainless steel to copper (Blazynski, 1983).
+The product is a component that has thermal conductivity and structural stability.
+Explosion welding offers a solution to the difficulty of joining metals with different properties or melting points.

 A disadvantage of this method is that extensive knowledge of explosives is needed before the procedure may be attempted safely.
 Regulations for the use of high explosives may require special licensing.